rundax/go-bitsong/docs/gaia-tutorials/live-upgrade-tutorial.md

    ```

    Note that the process will hang indefinitely (doesn't exit to avoid restart loops).
 So, you must
    manually kill the process and replace it with a new binary.
-Do so now with `Ctrl+C` or `killall bitsongd`.
+Do so now with `Ctrl+C` or `killall gaiad`.

    In `gaia/app/app.go`, after `upgrade.Keeper` is initialized and set in the app, set the the
    corresponding upgrade `Handler` with the correct `<plan-name>`: